adambialy/bind9_dlz/README.md

     ExecStartPost=-/bin/bash -c "/usr/bin/sysadminmsg $(hostname) dns start"
     ExecStopPost=-/bin/bash -c "/usr/bin/sysadminmsg $(hostname) dns stop"

-They're added to send notification to sysadmin.
+They're added to send notification to sysadmin when daemon is stopped or started.

-You have to create your own */usr/bin/sysadminmsg* scripts.
+You have to create your own */usr/bin/sysadminmsg* scripts mail, slack, whatever...

-Bare in mind that you have to control somehow timeout on the scripts.
+Bear in mind that you have to control somehow timeout on the script.

 # Setup snort